jersoncarin/facebook-message-api/README.md

-This repo is a fork from main repo and will usually have new features bundled faster than main repo (and maybe bundle some bugs, too).
 # Facebook Message API

 This API is the only way to automate chat functionalities on a user account.
 We do this by emulating the browser.
 This means doing the exact same GET/POST requests and tricking Facebook into thinking we're accessing the website normally.
 Because we're doing it this way, this API won't work with an auth token but requires the credentials of a Facebook account.